Financial-Times/ft-origami/docs/component-types/web-services.md

 * *Should* draw templates from a module component where practical (to allow product developers to consume them and do the templating themselves), and if it does so those templates *must* be Mustache.
 Conversely, templates built into the web service may be of any standard.
 * *May* accept any querystring parameters, POST data, URL parameters or other input as desired to allow for service specific features (this may include accepting input and then simply reformatting it and including it in the output, but component developers *should* avoid doing this in services whose output also draws from other content sources).
 * *Should* serve permissive CORS response headers to allow the endpoints to be consumed in-browser from any origin (though consuming in-browser is discouraged)
-* *Must* include explicit `Cache-Control` header in HTTP responses, which product applications must respect.
+* *Must* include explicit `Cache-Control` header in all HTTP responses that have a 2xx or 3xx response status, which product applications must respect.
 * *Must* serve content on the bare versioned endpoints (eg `/v1/`) that documents the API methods available.
 * *Must* redirect the root path `/` to the current version documentation endpoint
 * *Must* provide a mechanism for developers to subscribe to email notifications of version deprecation (which *should* be a github watcher list).